osman-95/Project_Prog/Project_tasks/pract_yolo_3/ReadMe.md

 - It contains the image folder required for training and evaluation
 - Weights required to initiate the training
 - The configuration file of the model which is used to tune various parameters in the model like
-   - The number of steps
+   - The number of epochs
    - batch size
+   - image min and max size
+   - learning rate
+   - Train image directory
+   - ...
 - The folder that saves checkpoints of the training
 - Output folder that stores the results of the evalution